-A key step then, is first of all deciding what level of management or leadership you are interested in now or may eventually be interested in, and also in what area you wish to manage and then look for courses accordingly.
+A key step then, is first of all deciding what level of management or leadership you are interested in now or may eventually be interested in, and also in what area you wish to manage and then look for leadership skills courses accordingly.
 Taking a sample from the courses available we can look at a number of types and levels of courses available on this website:

 - Pitman Training offers a Supervisory Skills course.
 The course teaches how to delegate effectively, how to motivate a team to achieve best results, motivation of a team and building a positive team environment.
 Further and more advanced courses in Management and leadership are also available from Pitman Training.

 - Griffin College offers a Certificate in Supervisory skills, this is ideal if you are looking for a role in middle management or Supervision, the course content reflects the needs of such a position and covers all aspects of Supervisory Skills; The role of the supervisor is a pivotal role, communicating management decisions to staff and ensuring there adheration.
 Therefore content like staff discipline, organisation, attention to detail, communication, stress management are key aspects of the course.

 - The Leadership and Management Award-HR also from Griffin College is for people who are looking to further their career and further their knowledge in areas such as recruitment, induction and delegation.
 Assignments, of which there are three to complete, are based on real life scenarios with no exams needed to complete the course.